folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 - Grails framework layer (com.k-int.accesscontrol.grails)
 - Module layer (setup of the PolicyControlled resources)

-As per the overview, we have the "main" java library, which is interracted with by the "framework layer" which in turn can be imported into each implementing module.
+As per the overview, we have the "main" java library, which is interacted with by the "framework layer" which in turn can be imported into each implementing module.

 The "main" library delegates the acquisition unit logic to a "plugin" library, and all 3 of those are shaped by